anfractuosity/ipsum/README.md

 What will it run on?
 =====

-It's primarily designed to run on Linux
+It is primarily designed to be run on Linux

 What will it collect?